Rosina Lam

-Rosina Lam (Chinese: 林夏薇; Jyutping: Lam4 Ha6-mei4; born 30 June 1987) is a Hong Kong actress currently signed with Shaw Brothers Pictures.
+Rosina Lam (Chinese: 林夏薇; Jyutping: Lam4 Ha6-mei4; born 30 June 1987) is an actress.

-Biography

-Early life

-Rosina Lam is the only child of her family and also singer-actor Raymond Lam's cousin.
-At 16 years old, Lam took part in a National Rising Star Competition in which she won first place, from then she discovered her passion for acting and enrolled herself in the Beijing Central Academy of Drama.
-She graduated in the year 2009.
-Upon graduation, Lam went on to join the Hong Kong Repertory Theatre as a full-time actress.

 Career

-In 2011, Lam signed with TVB as an actress.
-She won My Favourite TVB Supporting Actress award at the StarHub TVB Awards for two consecutive years with her performance in the dramas Young Charioteers (2015) and Short End of the Stick (2016).
-In 2018, Lam’s contract with TVB ended and she signed an artiste contract with Shaw Brothers Pictures in 2019.

 With her role in the TVB drama Battle Of The Seven Sisters, Lam won the Best Actress award at the 2021 TVB Anniversary Awards.
 However, this stirred up controversies among netizens and audience in both Hong Kong and mainland China.

 Personal life

 In 2015, Lam got married with her out-of-industry boyfriend Jason Mok.